Jake Day: Early life

 Maurice Ellicott Day was born in Damariscotta, Maine in the Day family homestead that his great-grandfather built in 1892.
-His ancestors were shipbuilders from the 1600s.
+His ancestors were shipbuilders from the 17th century.
 He attended school at Lincoln Academy in Newcastle, Maine, studied art and painting at the Massachusetts College of Art and graduated from the Museum of Fine Arts in Boston in 1915.
 He was known to his family and friends as "Jake"; but no one knows how or when he received the nickname.

 After serving in World War I, Day returned to his hometown; continuing to work as an artist.
 An avid outdoors man, he hiked the Katahdin region of Northern Maine long before it had trails.
 His adventures were featured in many outdoor sporting stories by Edmund Ware Smith; which Day also illustrated.
 In addition, Day illustrated works for other authors such as naturalist Henry Beston and Elizabeth Coatsworth; and for publications such as the Vanity Fair, Life, Atlantic Monthly, House Beautiful, and Outdoor Life.
 Known for his humor, Day created witty editorial cartoons for the Portland Press Herald, Lewiston Sun Journal, and Waterville Sentinel.

-Bambi
+Career as animator

-Day's artistic talents acquired him positions at various animation studios including MGM, Harman and Ising, and Hanna Barbera.

-In 1936, he joined the Walt Disney Studios in California; working as illustrator and layout artist for films such as Merbabies.
-But it wasn't until Disney obtained the rights to the 1923 book Bambi, a Life in the Woods by Felix Salten that Day established his name with the studio; becoming known as "one of the first and best-known animators at Disney Studios."
+Day worked at various animation studios including MGM, Harman and Ising, and Hanna Barbera before joining the Walt Disney Studios in California in 1936.
+He served as an illustrator and layout artist for films such as Merbabies.
+But it wasn't until Disney obtained the rights to the 1923 book Bambi, a Life in the Woods by Felix Salten that Day established his name with the studio, becoming known as "one of the first and best-known animators at Disney Studios."